Kappa Alpha Theta

 During initial research for the project, we discovered that some things were working well and others . . . not so much.
 We recommended a brand refresh and a refocus on Theta’s digital presence.

-While the brand held sentiment for thousands of Kappa Alpha Theta members and alumnae, it was time for an update.
+While the brand held sentiment for thousands of Kappa Alpha Theta members, it was time for an update.

 We built brand standards and style guides so that the Kappa Alpha Theta audience receives the same consistent visuals whether they are reading the magazine or clicking through the website.
 That consistency builds recognition and establishes trust in the brand.